Vietnam.vn - Nền tảng quảng bá Việt Nam

 The oldest paved road in the world

-Quarry road - Lake Moeris in Egypt.
+Quarry Road - Lake Moeris in Egypt.
 Photo: IFL Science

 In 1994, while mapping the quarries of ancient Egypt, geologists discovered a 12-kilometer-long road paved with limestone and sandstone, leading from a basalt quarry to Lake Moeris.
-There, they found a number of pottery, likely left by quarry workers, and an ancient camp for workers.
-Based on this, the team determined that the road existed from around 2600 to 2200 BC, making it the world’s oldest paved road, beating the previous record by 500 years.
+Here, they found a number of pottery, likely left by quarry workers, and an ancient camp for workers.
+Based on this, the team determined that the road existed from around 2600 to 2200 BC, making it the world's oldest paved road, beating the previous record by 500 years.

 "The road may not be on par with the pyramids in terms of engineering marvels, but it is still a major engineering achievement.
-Not only is this road older than we thought, we didn't even know they (the ancient Egyptians) built it," said geologist James Harrell at the University of Toledo at the time of the discovery.
+Not only is this road older than we thought, we didn't even know they (the ancient Egyptians) built it," said geologist James Harrell of the University of Toledo at the time of the discovery.

 There are older roads around the world, but none of them are paved.
 Sweet Track, a wooden path in Somerset, England, dates back to 3806 BC, during the Neolithic period.
-Scientists determined its age using dendrochronology, or counting the rings of trees.
+Scientists determined its age using dendrochronology, or counting the growth rings of trees.

 Thu Thao (According to IFL Science )